 1-year-old among 3 dead in Chicago highway shooting that injured 3 others

-The Cook County Medical Examiner’s office said the 1-year-old girl was pronounced dead at the University of Chicago Medical Center.
+Two of the victims died on the scene and four others were taken to a hospital where a third person later died, police said in the statement.

+One of those killed was a 1-year-old girl, the Cook County Medical Examiner’s office told NBC Chicago.
 The names and ages of the three killed were not released.

-All of those injured were children, NBC Chicago reported without disclosing their ages.
-They were in critical condition.
+All of those injured were children, the news station reported without disclosing their ages.
+They were taken to the University of Chicago Comer Children’s Hospital in critical condition.

-A 19-year-old was also shot, but state police did not provide information about that person, the news station reported.
+A 19-year-old was also shot, but state police did not provide information about that person, NBC Chicago reported.

 State authorities have not explained what led to the gunfire, saying in a subsequent statement that “this investigation is still in its infancy.”